WingDr/siyuan-plugin-citation/README.md

 1. **Notebook**: Refers to a notebook in the SiYuan note document tree.
 The library can only be placed in one of the open notebooks.
 If you switch to another notebook for the library, the previously selected notebook's library will become invalid.
 2. **Database**: The original data source of the literature, currently supports three types: data files (BibTeX and CSL-JSON), Zotero, and Juris-M. The data files are reimported every time the software is launched, but if the files themselves change during use, you need to **"Reload the Database"** (through the settings panel or command) or **"Restart the SiYuan software"** for the changes to take effect.
 3. **Library**: The location where the inserted citation links point to the literature note.
 It is essentially a *document located at a specific path*.
 Its sub-documents are all literature note that has been referenced.
 The content of this document itself will not be modified, but it will be updated and refreshed when citations are inserted.
-4. **Literature Note**: This document is generated based on the original data of the literature and the "Literature Note Template" filled in the settings interface.
-The title and naming of the new document will be set as the `citekey` or `itemKey` of the literature.
-Currently, the content of this document will be refreshed each time the corresponding literature is referenced.
-Therefore, **please do not modify the document's naming in the document properties**.
-The Literature Note now supports the user data area.
-For more details, refer to [Literature Note Details](#literature-note-details). **Please avoid inserting personal content outside the user data area**.
+4. **Literature Note Document**: Generated documents based on the original data of the literature and the "Literature Note Template" set in the settings. *The titles and names of newly created documents are set to the corresponding literature's citekey or itemKey*.
+Currently, the content of this document refreshes every time the corresponding literature is referenced.
+Hence, **please refrain from modifying the custom attribute 'literature-key' within the document properties**.
+The literature content now supports a user data area, see [Detailed Explanation of Literature Content](#detailed-explanation-of-literature-content), **please avoid inserting personal content in non-user data areas**.
 5. **Citation Link**: The reference link inserted in the document (or copied to the clipboard), which points to the corresponding literature note in the library.
 The anchor text of the link is generated based on the literature's original data and the "Citation Link Template" filled in the settings panel.

 ## Preparation before Use